JappyPing/Psychotropic_polypharmacy_in_AoU/ReadMe.md

 * Run `run_analysis_python.ipynb` to execute the complete workflow. **(recommended)**
 * Alternatively, run notebooks `01_functions.ipynb` through `07_individual_PGS_polypharmacy_associations.ipynb` sequentially.
 When running the notebooks individually, users must configure the required data paths, software paths, and environment variables for their own workspace.

-All notebooks in this repository are cleaned versions with outputs removed to comply with the privacy and data-security requirements of the *All of Us* Research Program.
-Reproducing the analyses requires authorized access to the *All of Us* Researcher Workbench and the relevant Controlled Tier data.

 ### Important note

 * All analyses were conducted in the *All of Us* Researcher Workbench.
 Access to *All of Us* Controlled Tier data is required to execute the full analysis workflow.